rimantascode/fitness-ms4/README.md

 base HTML validate not major error found. bases.html includes two navigations one for a bigger screen and the other for smaller screens.
 ### CSS Validation

-To validate my CSS and HTML code I used [https://validator.w3.org/](https://validator.w3.org/)
+To validate my CSS code I used [https://validator.w3.org/](https://validator.w3.org/)